vita nouva · diary · µ · graph

 xvi. a note on the method في المنهج

-This page is built from a small handful of fixed numbers (the latitude, the longitude, the date of birth) and a larger handful of fixed sentiments.
-The five-calendar table is computed from astronomical means; the hijri date may slip from a sighted calendar by a day in either direction.1
+This page is built from fixed numbers and many fixed sentiments.
+The five-calendar table is computed from astronomical means.
+The hijri date may slip from the calendar by a day in either direction.1

 The list of stars assumes a low northern-hemisphere summer evening.
-The compass at the top is drawn for true north, with the qiblah close enough for prayer, not close enough for navigation, which is fine because I am not at sea.
+The compass at the top is drawn for true north, with the qiblah close enough for prayer.

 The creed is short for a reason.2 The fears are listed alphabetically because that, for the moment, is the only order I trust them in.